 You should look at your current lifestyle and see where you can cut back - you need to save time and money (so you can work less).
-It is possible to work fulltime while completing this program, but don't expect to have much free time.
+It is possible to work fulltime while completing this program, but don't expect to have This catalog is current as of the time of printing.
+CES COLLEGE reserves the right to make changes in course content, equipment, materials, organization, 26 policies, procedures, tuition, and curriculum subsequent to publication..
+Students are responsible for familiarizing themselves with the contents of the catalog and complying with the school policies and procedures. .

+much free time.
 Warn your friends and family that your time will be scarce and you will be stressed in the coming year.
 Ask for their help and support.